All Episodes

 Hey, good to have you with us.

-Yes, it's it's basically uh laughing into the abyss.
+Yes, it's basically laughing into the abyss.

-It's it it isn't really it's no laughing matter.
+It isn't really, it's no laughing matter.

-Uh I have a question for you.
+I have a question for you.

-It's hard for me to understand how that the policies that are currently being pursued don't contain within the seeds of their own destruction because over time it appears that taxes are going to have to increase and increase and increase to feed the uh welfare monster that's been created.
+And because over time, it appears that taxes are going to have to increase and increase and increase to feed the welfare monster that's been created.

 And the productive segment of society is eventually going to become less productive.

-That uh Russia had successful businessmen, and those successful businessmen got out.
+I mean, right, going right back to Russia 90 years ago, that Russia had successful businessmen, and those successful businessmen got out.

-It's basically a Latin American model, uh a big dysfunctional mass underneath and no middle class in between.
+It's basically a Latin American model, a big dysfunctional mass underneath and no middle class in between.

-He spent more on one Christmas vacation than the entire royal family spend in a year traveling between their various realms, between Britain and Canada and Australia, and that's everybody, the queen, princes, dukes, duchesses, the whole lot of them.
+He spent more on one Christmas vacation than the entire royal family spend in a year traveling between their various realms, between Britain and Canada and Australia, and that's everybody, the Queen, princes, dukes, duchesses, the whole lot of them.

 He spent more on one vacation.

-And that's the that's the world we're moving towards.
+And that's the world we're moving towards.

 But what you do is you throttle the middle class.

-Still there, Jim?
+You still there, Jim?

-Okay, Mark, I I appreciate it.
+Okay, Mark, I appreciate it.

-No, it's not going to well.
+No, it's not going to end well.

-I'm depressing too bad he calls today.
+I'm depressing too many calls today.

 Cheer up, Jim.